-The Case for Negative Capabilities
+Negative Capabilities

-A negative capability answers a single question:
+A negative capability answers a narrow question: is there an explicit reason this action must not occur?

-Allow-based systems usually encode logic like:
+Allow-based systems often encode logic like:

-This approach fails quietly when:
+This can fail quietly when:

 - State is missing